 Students come to HDS because they are passionate about theological or religious study and ministry preparation and wish to explore this passion in a pluralistic community within the context of a wider university.
 They study both with Harvard's Faculty of Divinity - which includes some of the most distinguished scholars of religion and practitioners of ministry in the world - and with faculty from other areas of the University.
 HDS students enjoy access to all of Harvard University's libraries and to courses and resources at the other Schools at Harvard and at the Boston Theological Institute.

 A rewarding career

 HDS graduates go on to a wide variety of professions and vocations, including ordained and lay ministry; chaplaincy; higher education teaching and research; public and private secondary education; community development, advocacy, and human services; management and consulting, especially nonprofit; public policy, law, conflict resolution, and mediation; the arts, publishing, communications, and media.

-In the spirit of Harvard University's commitment to assuring broader access to its educational resources, HDS is committed to providing financial assistance to all students who demonstrate need.
+In the spirit of Harvard University's commitment to assuring broader access to its educational resources, HDS provides financial aid to all students who demonstrate financial need.

 - Field Education in churches, hospitals, and other settings is a distinctive and rewarding part of HDS ministry and professional training